Hypercubed/autocmdr/Readme.md

     program.info('Hello again');
     program.debug('Can you hear me now?');

+While this component is optional other components expect to find and instant of Winston at `program.log`.

 ### config

 This plug-in will load [nconf](https://github.com/flatiron/nconf) for handling of configuration.
 It will add program.config as an instance of nconf.

 Adding `require('autocmdr/lib/config')(program)` will enable this.

+While this component is optional other components expect to find and instant of nconf at `program.config`.

 ### help